 I know.
 It’s basically like Christmas has arrived early.
 You’re welcome.

-Our Christmas Advent Calendar
+Our Activity Advent Calendar

 One thing I’ve learned over the years is that the best strategy with an advent calendar is to keep it as simple as possible.
 I’ve tried to use more elaborate methods and go really big with the activities, but we always end up feeling burned out and overwhelmed.
 I knew it was time to take a step back when we found ourselves feeling obligated to complete the advent activities and not excited to do them.
 So now, I stick to mostly simple things that are easy to accomplish with just a few bigger activities thrown in.

 I don’t know why, but for some reason when a little card tells you to stay in your pajamas all day it feels way more exciting than when you just do it on accident.

 I’ve also learned that repeating activities can be a great thing.
 I’m a huge fan of baking Christmas cookies, so we usually set aside at least 2 or 3 different days to make a couple of batches.

 Normally I’d never bake that many cookies all at once, but when it’s Christmas you have to.

 How I Organize Our Advent Calendar Activities

 I’ve been doing this for a loooong time, and I’ve learned a few things the hard way.
 Here are my tips for making this the most successful it can possibly be: